paulcockrell/Netzke-web-desktop/README.md

 To create your own 'application' for the desktop there is very little for you to do.
 Follow the steps given bellow.

+### Create a desktop application

 Create a regular Netzke component, for this example we will use a panel component containing some basic HTML.
 Location: <rails_app_path>/app/components/hello_world_panel.rb

 ```ruby
          class HelloWorldPanel < Netzke::Basepack::Panel